Getting Started

 Optional: In-Game Recommended Settings

 This part covers the in-game settings, separate from Heroic Games Launcher.
-There’s quite a few gameplay options available, but a distinct lack of descriptions to explain what they entail.
-This section not only breaks down what the many options do, but also includes our recommendations for (subjective) best settings.
+There’s a lot of gameplay options available, but with no descriptions available, you’d be forgiven for wondering exactly what they all entail.
+This section includes our recommendations for best/optional settings.

 Level